TIPS FOR TIGHT LINES

 I will now explain a technique which works for most fish species and is the holy grail of softbaiting, the jigging.

 Cast the bait out and straighten the line as soon as it hits the water surface.
 Keep at least one of your fingers directly on the blank to get a better feeling of the bait.

 Now, let the bait sink till it hits the bottom which you should feel in your fingers as a slight 'tock', depending on the bottom structure.

 The harder the bottom the more pronounced the 'tock' will be.
 Beginners can also watch the line as it loosens once you hit the bottom.

 After the bait hits the bottom rotate your reel twice.
 You can add some twitches or jigging movements while doing that, but it might be tricky in the beginning and it is not necessary to catch fish.

 After the two rotations you just wait till you feel the tock in your finger again and keep repeating it.

 Now how do I tell a bite.

-As I said it is really important to always keep contact to your bait.
-So a straight line plus the finger on the blank is the most important thing when using the jigging technique.
+It is really important to always keep contact with your softbait.
+So, a straight line, plus the finger on the blank is the most important thing when using the jigging technique.